Additional Programs and Benefits

 This work/play craft studio is located in the Braxton Tower basement of the Evansdale Residential Complex.
 It is open fall and spring semesters, from 12 pm – 9 pm, Sunday through Thursday and 12 pm – 6 pm on Friday.
 For more information, visit Craft Center or call 304.293.3614.

 The FSAP is a confidential problem-solving resource for faculty and staff and their family members.
 This program provides professional staff who offer a safe place to sort through problems and determine the best resources available.
-FSAP services are free to faculty and staff of WVU.
-For more information visit http://www.hsc.wvu.edu/fsap/ or call 304.293.5590.
+FSAP services are free to WVU faculty and staff and their dependents.
+For more information visit the Faculty and Staff Assistance Program or call 304.293.5590.

 - In case of life-threatening emergency: